hotdoc/hotdoc/documentation/markdown_files/features.markdown

   for a given symbol, to showing a live preview during editing of any documentation snippet.

-> See [the bootstraped documentation](#hotdocs-own-bootstrapped-documentation) to have a first taste of the API.
+> See [the bootstraped documentation](#hotdocs-own-bootstrapped-documentation) to get a first taste of the API.

 ### Smart inclusion syntax